concrete-cc/hello-world/README.md

 # hello-world

-This project can be used as a baseline for other API projects.
-It contains express, jest and a few helpers for logging, monitoring etc.
+This project contains express, jest and a few helpers for logging, monitoring etc.

 ## Installing and running